codicate/underclassmen-internships/README.md

 Curated list of internships/externships/fellowships **exclusive** for CS freshman and sophomore

+Are you a upperclassman?
+Check out this [list of resources for all class year](https://github.com/Julian048/CS-Programs-Fellowships-Insights) by @Julian048

 Will do my best to update frequently through the fall.
 Stars & PR appreciated!!

 Note: Open/close status is not updated daily.
 Check yourself just to be sure